UFO Transported On Flatbed Truck To Wright-Patterson Air Force Base? [Video]

 — UFO Sightings & News (@UFOnetwork_) March 10, 2016

-The claim that the video was taken near Area 51 appeared to contradict the earlier claim that the latest sighting occured on I-44 near WPAFB.
+The claim that the video was taken near Area 51 appeared to contradict the earlier claim that the latest sighting occurred on I-44 near WPAFB.
 But some observers noted that the truck and police escort might have been transporting the saucer-shaped craft from WPAFB to Area 51 in Nevada or vice versa.

 Waring argued that the military transported the UFO on a truck and did not simply fly it to Area 51 or WPAFB because it was a newly-acquired piece of advanced alien technology.
 Thus, it would take some time for government engineers and pilots to study the machine and learn how to fly it.